SymfonyCasts/30-days-last/sfcasts/live-forms.md

 It should be fixed soon, but I don't want it to get in the way.

 Anyway, the `addDependent()` method takes three arguments.
 The first is the name of the new field: `wormholeUpgrade`.
-The second is an array fields that this field *depends* on.
+The second is an array of fields that this field *depends* on.
 In this case, that's only `planet`.
 The final argument is a callback function and *its* first argument will always be a `DependentField` object.
 We'll see how that's used in a minute.
 Then, this will